grislyeye/three-meet/pages/classes/cunning.md

 </header>

-You start with the following items:
+You start with the following items, with which you are [Proficient](../../pages/characters/proficiencies.md):

  * **Leather Armour** (Defence 11, Light)
  * 2 **Daggers** (Melee 1d4, Thrown 1d4, Light)